What is Makrut?

 The Flavor Profile of Makrut

-Makrut leaves have a bright, clean aroma that can instantly elevate dishes.
-Here’s how it compares to other citrus ingredients:
+Makrut leaves offer a bright, clean aroma that elevates dishes.
+Here's how it compares to other citrus ingredients:

 Culinary Uses of Makrut

-Makrut leaves aren’t just decorative — they’re workhorses in the kitchen.
-Here’s how top chefs use them:
+Makrut leaves are versatile workhorses in the kitchen.
+Top chefs use them in:

-- Tom Kha Gai Soup: Infused into coconut milk-based broth for a zesty depth.
+- Tom Kha Gai Soup: Infused into coconut milk broth for zesty depth.

 - Thai Green Curry: Chopped finely and added early to release essential oils.

-- Grilled Seafood Marinade: Crushed leaves mixed with fish sauce and garlic for a bold flavor kick.
+- Grilled Seafood Marinade: Crushed leaves mixed with fish sauce and garlic for bold flavor.

-- Rice Dishes: Added to rice while steaming for a subtle citrus note.
+- Rice Dishes: Added during steaming for subtle citrus notes.

-- Infused Oils and Vinegars: A modern twist for gourmet salad dressings and finishing drizzles.
+- Infused Oils and Vinegars: For gourmet dressings and finishing drizzles.

 Buying Guide for Makrut Products